- The takeaway from this week’s episode is … you aren’t who you think you are.

-“Who do you think you are – can be a statement or question.”
+Who do you think you are … is both, a statement and a question.

 This is a question many people have asked others but rarely ask themselves.

-When you first came into this life you knew exactly who you were – you were a pure and powerful energy source that felt you could do anything upon arriving here.
+When you first came into this life you knew exactly who you were – you were a pure and powerful energy source that felt you could do anything upon your arrival here.
 This feeling lasted until people started telling you who you were allowed to be.

 Why is it that you can be led to what you are being guided toward but cannot see it?

 Who you were allowed to be and who you were expected to be was very different from who you were when you first arrived.
-People told you what to do and what not to do, what to think of as truth and what not to think.
+People told you what to do and what not to do, what to think of as truth, and what not to think.
 Throughout your childhood, this programming created the person you became.
 By the time you finished school and entered society as a young adult, who you were was just about like everyone else, since they received the same programming.

 Now, in your mid to late life, have you gotten around to asking yourself who you have become?
-To get a baseline on who that is, we want you to complete this sentence – I am a person who _____________________________________________________ (fill in the blank).
-Complete the sentence as many times as you must to see the full picture.
+To get a baseline on who that is, we want you to complete this sentence, “I am a person who …” (fill in the blank).
+Complete the sentence as many times as necessary to see what that is.

 This examination of yourself needs to be painfully truthful.
 You will find it in your dark place.

 How do you get back to who you were when you first got here?
 You start by identifying behaviors that are driven by fear and judgment.
-You start by addressing those fears and biased belief systems, one-by-one.
+You start by addressing those fears and biased belief systems, one by one.

 Most people can’t even see where they’re going or find out how to get there even when they have a map.
 It’s a hands-on affair when you are unraveling your life to get back to who you originally were.
-You can work on it now, pivot, and make the needed course correction for the rest of your life or remain lost only to come back and do this all over again.
+You can work on it now, pivot, and make the needed course correction for the rest of your life, or remain lost only to come back and do this all over again.

-- Who you really are is very different from who others think you are.
+- Who you really are is very different from “who” others think you are.

-- Perform the, “I am the person who _____________________________ (fill in the blank)” in order to assess where you are now.
+- Write this down, “I am the person who …” (fill in the blank), to assess where you are right now.